Ripple shapes cast delicate shadows against the golden sheen of the beach, shimmering in the light.

 This collection of silver and gold jewellery, laced with handset stones reflects a magical natural phenomenon.
 As dawn breaks, dew drops glisten on wild grasses like jewels in the morning light.

 Sheila’s original designs are hand enamelled on layers of silver and gold wires.
 Delicate free flowing gem set forms reflect the natural wild grasses of the windswept northern landscape in Caithness and the Orkney Islands.

-These delicate silver daisies with sunshine centres raise funds for the Orkney Charitable Trust supporting Orkney youngsters in need.
+These delicate silver daisies with sunshine centres raise funds for Pancreatic Cancer Scotland, a charity close to Sheila's heart.